altermarkive/Resurrecting-JimFleming-Numerai/README.md

+# Preface

+This repository fork accompanies that YouTube video: https://youtu.be/wju1qtTNiFs

 # numer.ai tournament challenge submission.

 [Numerai](http://numer.ai/) is almost like Kaggle but with clean and tidy dataset; Numerai is a global artificial intelligence tournament to predict the stock market.
 You download the data, build a model, and upload your predictions.
 It’s rather hard to find a contest where you could just apply whatever methods you fancy, without much data cleaning and feature engineering.
 In this tournament, you can do exactly that.